Six Days of the Condor – Book Review

 Over-literal images of condors flying have dominated the commercial covers for Six Days of the Condor.
-Instead I decided to focus on the inciting incident: this is the sight that confronts Malcolm as he returns from his lunch – his colleagues slaughtered.
+Instead, I focused on the inciting incident: this is the sight that confronts Malcolm as he returns from his lunch – his colleagues slaughtered.

 Six Days of the Condor: My Rating

-A great high-concept premise for a novel, but not plotted particularly well.
-Still, it’s a quick, easy read with a nice style and good momentum.
+A great high-concept premise for a novel.
+It’s a quick, easy read with a nice style and good momentum.
 It’s well worth an afternoon’s attention.

 Three Days of the Condor: the Movie

-A film adaptation of the Six Days of the Condor (renamed to Three Days of the Condor ) was released in 1976, starring Robert Redford and Faye Dunaway.
-It was directed by Sidney Pollack.
+A film adaptation of the Six Days of the Condor (renamed to Three Days of the Condor) was released in 1976, starring Robert Redford and Faye Dunaway.
+Sidney Pollack directed it.

-The movie is very different to the book, sharing only the inciting incident and the basic ‘conspiracy’ structure.
-The reason the office was attacked for instance, is completely different, and that leads to a different denouement.
+The movie shares only the inciting incident and the basic ‘conspiracy’ structure with the novel.
+The reason the assassins attacked the office, for instance, is completely different, and that leads to a different denouement.

-It’s a good movie and addresses some of the problems with the original plot.
-If also even more cynical than the novel.
+It’s a good movie and addresses some problems with the original plot.
+It’s also even more cynical than the novel.

 Shadow of the Condor: the Sequel

-A sequel to Six Days of the Condor called Shadow of the Condor was published in 1978.
-Although it was a bestseller at the time, Grady felt his hero had been upstaged by Robert Redford’s movie version, and rather than producing a series, he moved on to other novels.
+A sequel to Six Days of the Condor, called Shadow of the Condor, was published in 1978.
+Although it was a bestseller, Grady felt Robert Redford’s movie version had upstaged his hero.
+So, rather than continuing the series, he moved on to other novels.